DANTA-HOJA/AI_SEC/script_data/README.md

 ## Data Structure

-After completing all the following tutorials, a ***qualified data instance*** should look like this.
+After completing all the following tutorials, a ***qualified data instance*** should look like this:

 ```text
 📂 {Data}_Processed/